-Weight is the decisive factors when it comes to towing and overweigh trailer can be quite dangerous if improperly handled.
-Such thing can lead to sudden loss of traction, insufficient steering and increased rolling vulnerability.
-Yet with the presence of the weight distribution hitch, everything can be effective deal with.
-So how does a weight distribution hitch work anyway?
+Weight is the decisive factor when it comes to towing and an overweigh trailer can be quite dangerous if improperly handled.
+Such a thing can lead to a sudden loss of traction, insufficient steering, and increased rolling vulnerability.
+Yet with the presence of the weight distribution hitch, everything can be effectively deal with.
+So how does a weight-distribution hitch work anyway?
 Why is it needed to tow heavy trailers?
 You can find the answer to these question right below

 So what you need is a sway control device.
-You can either go after independent products or buy a weight distribution hitch with the control as a built-in system.
+You can either go after independent products or buy a weight-distribution hitch with the control as a built-in system.
 The former kick in right after the sway is in motion while the latter prevents it from taking place.
-Depend on your preference and the budget, you can get whatever suit you the most.
+Depend on your preference and the budget, you can get whatever suits you the most.
 Each of them got its pros and cons so consider your options and make a wise decision:

 Why it is needed

-Well technically, Class 1 and 2 trailers can be towed just fine without a weight distribution hitch.
+Well technically, Class 1 and 2 trailers can be towed just fine without a weight-distribution hitch.
 But if you intend to tow a trailer that is a Class 3,4 or 5, you should definitely use the hitch.
-Or if you experience excessive swaying or have hard time maneuvering around, grab the hitch as well.
-When you go out and buy a weight distribution hitch, ensure that it has a suitable rating.
-Make your decision base on the class of trailer, the weight of the towed load and several circumstances factor.
-As long as you do that then you can have a satisfied purchase.
+Or if you experience excessive swaying or have a hard time maneuvering around, grab the hitch as well.
+When you go out and buy a weight-distribution hitch, ensure that it has a suitable rating.
+Make your decision base on the class of trailer, the weight of the towed load, and several circumstances factor.
+As long as you do that then you can have a satisfying purchase.